onrooby/rbfu/README.md

 ### Basic Usage

-First and foremost, `rbfu` is meant to be invoked _explicitely_, meaning that you can prefix your commands with `rbfu`, and it will make sure those commands run in an environment that is configured to use the specified version of Ruby.
+First and foremost, `rbfu` is meant to be invoked _explicitly_, meaning that you can prefix your commands with `rbfu`, and it will make sure those commands run in an environment that is configured to use the specified version of Ruby.

 The basic syntax looks like this: